Chicago Zoological Society: $94.3M Revenue, $75.5M Expenses

 - 2024

-Chicago Zoological Society earns a C on the efficiency rubric — the median bucket on the LakeQuality scale, indicating performance close to the national midpoint across program spending, executive compensation, and financial reserves.
-Composite score: 63/100.
+Chicago Zoological Society earns a C on the efficiency rubric — the median bucket on the NonprofitTruth scale, indicating performance close to the national midpoint across financial reserves, officer compensation, and revenue consistency.
+Composite score: 56/100.

 Chicago Zoological Society reported $94.3M in 2024 revenue — a mid-sized nonprofit by U.S. standards.
 Organizations in this bracket typically operate with a small permanent staff, project-based program structures, and modest reserves.
-Program-spending efficiency is strong: 80% of total expenses flow to program activities, above the 75% benchmark most third-party charity raters use.
+Reserves are the limiting factor: Chicago Zoological Society carries relatively few months of operating expenses on its balance sheet, which can leave an organization exposed if a major funding source pauses.

 Revenue has grown meaningfully across the five-year filing history — a sign of expanding donor base, new grants, or scaling programs.
 Chicago Zoological Society reported $94.3M in 2024, up notably from the start of the window.
-CEO compensation is reported as zero in the filing — typical for nonprofits where the chief executive is paid through a related entity (parent system, university, or foundation) rather than the filing organization itself, or for small organizations whose chief is a volunteer or board member.
+Compensation for current officers and key employees runs $2.7M against $94.3M in revenue — within the band third-party charity raters typically consider reasonable for an organization of this size and complexity.
+This is an aggregate across all listed officers, not a single executive's salary.
 Chicago Zoological Society works in Environment & Animals — environmental, conservation, animal-welfare, and natural-resources programs.
 The sector spans large international conservation groups and small local land trusts; the financial profile varies accordingly.

 How Chicago Zoological Society Compares

-Chicago Zoological Society directs 78.0% of spending to programs, meeting the 65% minimum recommended by charity watchdogs.
-Its efficiency score of 63/100 is 10 points below the Environment & Animals category average.
-The organization holds 42.2 months of operating reserves, indicating strong financial stability.
+Chicago Zoological Society earns a NonprofitTruth efficiency grade of C (56/100).
+That is 7 points below the Environment & Animals category average.
+Compensation for current officers and key employees represents 2.89% of total revenue.
+The organization holds 42.2 months of operating reserves, indicating strong financial cushion.

 Revenue History